emberjs/website/source/guides/router_primer.md

 <!--- {{{1 -->

-In common parlance, several of the activities that are essential to the router's function are conflated.
-To ensure clarity this guide defines several terms of art.
+To prevent confusion, this guide will define the following key terms.

 ### Navigation